plt-tud/MRT-HelloAssembler/README.md

 # MRT-HelloAssembler

 ## Preparations
 To be able to easily use this project, the MRT-Environment must be set up first.
-Please clone it from its own repository and execute the installer script before continuing with this tutorial.
+Please clone it from its GitHub repository and execute the installer script before continuing with this tutorial.

-## Importing the project
-  - To import the project, it is recommendable to create a folder *workspace* in the MRT-Environment folder.
-When you start Eclipse you can choose this filder as the workspace root.
-  - Clone the MRT-HelloAssembler project directly into this workspace folder
-  - Choose *File/Import...* from the Eclipse Menu
-  - Choose *Existing Code as Makefile Project* from the C/C++ category
-  - Enter a project name (e.g. 'HelloAssembler') and pick the location where you have cloned the project
-  - Deselect *C* and *C++* checkboxes
-  - As a Tool chain select *Cross GCC*
-  - Press Finish

 ## Compiling the project
 The project is compiled using a makefile.
 To be able to compile, the $P variable in Makefile must point to the directory with the arm cross-compilation tools.
 This should already be the case if the workspace is located inside the MRT-Environment folder.
 Otherwise, please adjust it.

 ## Remote debugging